 Our cheese has been moved!
 And millions of Americans have been financially impacted by these historical and unprecedented times.
 Yet, many Americans have begun to take control of their financial situation by reaching out for financial advice.

 Hiring a financial planner or financial advisor to assist you with investing for retirement is common.
 But, when asked what your advisor or planner does for you, what is your answer?
 We typically hear from folks that their advisor invests their money and does little or no actual financial planning.

-A recent Barron’s article states, “Whether you’re starting a family or starting retirement, there often comes a time when so many factors are in play—current spending needs, future savings and legacy goals, upkeep of a vacation house—that paying a financial advisor to serve as your expert juggler-in-chief will prove to be a far better investment than any hot stock could ever be.”
+A recent Barron’s article states, “Whether you’re starting a family or starting retirement, there often comes a time when so many factors are in play.
+There are current spending needs, future savings and legacy goals, upkeep of a vacation house—that paying a financial advisor to serve as your expert juggler-in-chief will prove to be a far better investment than any hot stock could ever be.”
 And, Chris Hogan says, “There’s a lot more to creating a financial plan than just picking the right mutual funds.
 You need to get on a budget and stick to it.
 You need a strategy and action steps to grow and build your retirement accounts.
 And you need to stay focused and intentional in planning for the future.”
 Chris Hogan is a #1 best-selling author, financial expert with Dave Ramsey Solutions.
 Wow—do we agree with this!

 We think, in a typical quarterly meeting with a financial advisor, just a few minutes should be spent on investment performance.
 And the majority of the time should be spent on all of the other pieces of a person’s financial life.